Student-Athlete Development and Well-being

 18.1 Student-Athlete Development

-The Student-Athlete Development office, in the Department of Athletics, provides numerous student development opportunities for student-athletes, including the award-winning Baddour Carolina Leadership Academy.
+The Student-Athlete Development office, in the Department of Athletics, is committed to providing programming, opportunities and resources to enhance and support the student-athlete experience from recruitment to graduation and beyond, including the award-winning Baddour Carolina Leadership Academy.

 18.1.1 Life skills and personal development

 Beginning with New Student Orientation (see Process 4.0 Orientation) and continuing throughout a student-athlete’s career at Carolina, Student-Athlete Development offers a wide range of seminars and educational opportunities including sexual assault awareness and education; financial planning; alcohol education; and campus resources.
-Student-Athlete Development provides recommendations to student-athletes on a broad array of topics in the “Tar Heel Life Skills” matrix, encouraging them to avail themselves to available campus resources and learning opportunities.
+Student-Athlete Development provides recommendations to student-athletes on a broad array of topics in the Game Plan platform, and encourages them to avail themselves to available campus resources and learning opportunities.
+Additionally, several affinity groups are available to student-athletes.

 18.1.2 Leadership Academy